WELCOME TO THE SAINT TIMOTHY SCHOOL

-Good Shepherd School, begun in 1979 under the ministry of Bishop Ray R. Sutton, and carefully guided ever since by the Reverend and Mrs. Walter and Nelda Banek, continues to provide leadership and mutual support in the growing Anglican School Association, to which the Saint Timothy School also belongs (see www.anglicanschools.org).
+Good Shepherd School, begun in 1979 under the ministry of Bishop Ray Sutton, and carefully guided ever since by Bishop Walter and Mrs. Nelda Banek, continues to provide leadership and mutual support in the growing Anglican School Association, to which the Saint Timothy School also belongs.

 Small classes in cheerful classrooms with a quiet, disciplined atmosphere provide a wholesome learning environment in which students love to learn and develop their God-given potential.